-While the ideal diet for specific species of pet birds has been poorly studied and is a bit controversial, it is clear that an all-seed diet is poorly balanced and unhealthy for most types of pet birds, especially parrot species, because they pick out what they want and don't eat the rest.
+An all-seed diet is poorly balanced and unhealthy for most types of pet birds, especially parrot species.
+They will often pick out what they want and not eat the rest.
 Formulated diets are increasingly available and are now being designed for specific species.
 Ideally, this should make up part (but not all) of the diet for most pet birds.

-Most importantly, never try to starve your bird into eating pellets, as this could be dangerous to your bird and very stressful.
+Most importantly, never try to starve your bird into eating pellets; this could be dangerous to your bird and very stressful.
 If at all possible, you should monitor your bird's body weight throughout the conversion period to make sure weight loss is not occurring.
 Avoid converting a sick bird.
 Only try this if your bird is healthy.
 Carefully monitor the number of droppings and the bird's body weight.
 If the number of droppings is diminishing and the bird's body weight goes down by more than 10% in a week, back off on the new foods and offer more of the old diet.

-- Try to choose a pellet with few or no artificial colors or flavors, if possible.
+- Try to choose a pellet with few or no artificial colors or flavors.

 - Finely grind some of the pellets and sprinkle over your bird's normal seeds or a favorite treat with the aim of getting the bird to taste the pellets.